Flux-JS-Componet-Framework/FluxJS-Core/ReadME.md

 ```

 ## Component Template Files
-ActiveJS `component templates` are HTML files which will represent a component in a
+FluxJS `component templates` are HTML files which will represent a component in a
 readable way.
-It allows us to encapsulate the template, logic, and styling of an ActiveJS
+It allows us to encapsulate the template, logic, and styling of an FluxJS
 component in a single file.
 ```html
 <script>